coinosis/owl/README.md

 ```

+## `.secret` file

+You need a `.secret` file with sensitive information about your proyect.

+1. `cp secret.template .secret`
+2. Fill the `PRIVATE_KEY` variable with the 0x-prefixed private key of a funded Ethereum account.
+It should be funded on whatever network you're operating on.
+3. Optionally fill the YouTube variables with information about your YouTube account.
+Use [this script](https://github.com/coinosis/owl/blob/dev/scripts/youtubeRefreshToken.sh) to get the refresh token.
+4. Optionally fill the PayPal variables with your PayPal account info.

 ## run

-Since owl creates Ethereum transactions on its own, you need to provide it the private key of a funded Ethereum account.
-Store it in `.privateKey`

 ```bash